Monk hits 3-pointer at buzzer, Hornets beat Pistons - TSN.ca

 The Canadian Press

+“Every game is getting better and better, so hopefully I just keep going up,” said Monk, who finished with 19 points on 8-of-12 shooting.
+“I’ve been working hard for these two or three years and I’ve been waiting for my moment.”

-After Derrick Rose drove the lane and awkwardly threw the ball away with a second left, Charlotte got it at midcourt.
-Following a timeout, the Hornets threw several screens, with Monk flying around one near the top of the key.
-He caught a pass from Cody Martin and launched the winner.
+It came after Pistons point guard Derrick Rose drove the lane and threw the ball away with a second left.
+Monk, who was the third option on the inbounds play from midcourt, came flying around a screen, caught the pass from Cody Martin and buried the jumper with a smooth stroke.

-Monk finished with 19 points on 8-of-12 shooting to help the Hornets snap a four-game losing streak.
-Terry Rozier added 19 points and Devonte Graham overcame a slow start to finish with 18 and 10 assists.

-Charlotte rebounded from a difficult home loss to Memphis on Wednesday night when Ja Morant beat them with a driving layup with 0.7 seconds left.
+Devonte Graham, who had 18 points and 10 assists in his second start, said Monk asked coach James Borrego in the huddle to run a play for him.

+That didn’t surprise Borrego, who has seen Monk’s confidence grow as the season has progressed.
+He’s gone from a player who didn’t see any action at all in some games last season to one that is starting to be ultra-aggressive, as evidenced by three coast-to-coast layups in traffic.

 TIP INS